 Purchased in Prague, the set of crystal glasses with hand-carved bases and two carafes were produced by the Austrian firm J. & L. Lobmeyr around 1931.
 The first design of this series was created by Loos for his student, the Olomouc architect Paul Engelmann.

-Solitaire furniture, which is part of Richard Hirsche's apartment, has been very successful several times at prestigious exhibitions in the Czech Republic and abroad, such as The Adolf Loos Exhibitionat the Royal Institute of British Architects in London, at The Au Temps de Klimt, la Sécession Vienna in the Pinacotheque de Paris and others.
+Solitaire furniture, which is part of Richard Hirsche's apartment, has been very successful several times at prestigious exhibitions in the Czech Republic and abroad, such as The Adolf Loos Exhibitionat the Royal Institute of British Architects in London, at The Au Temps de Klimt, la Sécession Vienna in the Pinacotheque de Paris (2015) and others.

-In November 2019, was published a new book about the architecture and design entitled “150 Houses You Must See Before Death” by renowned Belgian authors Thijs Demeulemeester and Jacinthe Giga.
-Adolf Loos Apartment and Gallery has been ranked among the 150 most beautiful architectural icons thanks to its advanced and sophisticated design designed by the famous architect Adolf Loos.
+In 2019, was published a new book about the architecture and design entitled “150 Houses You Must See Before Death” by renowned Belgian authors Thijs Demeulemeester and Jacinthe Giga.
+Adolf Loos Apartment has been ranked among the 150 most beautiful architectural icons thanks to its advanced and sophisticated design designed by the famous architect Adolf Loos.
 The authors mentioned the most famous private houses and apartments from various corners of the world, constructed by renowned architects of the 20th century.
 Selected houses and interiors are unique due to their construction or aesthetics.
 It is a high-quality handbook for admirers of architecture and design.
 We are delighted that Adolf Loos Apartment and Gallery has joined this prestigious world network.